mkdocstrings/mkdocstrings/CONTRIBUTING.md

 - `feat`: New feature.
 - `fix`: Bug fix.
 - `perf`: About performance.
-- `refactor`: Changes which are not features nor bug fixes.
+- `refactor`: Changes that are not features or bug fixes.
 - `style`: A change in code style/format.
 - `tests`: About tests.